William Hemingway: Cricket career

 In June 1888, Hemingway made his first appearance for Uppingham School before going up to King's College, Cambridge.
 He made his first-class debut for Gloucestershire in a County Championship match against Nottinghamshire in June, 1893.
 His highest score of 104 was scored in a match against Cambridge University in May 1895.
+He died in 1967 at Paignton, Devon.